tlpacifico/oui-system/docs/04-BUSINESS-RULES.md

 - Item cannot be in two places at once (inventory integrity)

 ### RN-INV-02: Mandatory Item Attributes
-- **Required:** Name, Evaluated Value, Brand
+- **Required:** Name, Evaluated Value, Brand, Acquisition Type
 - **Recommended:** Size, Color, Condition, Composition
 - **Optional:** Tags, Photos, Notes

 ### RN-INV-03: Item Archival
-- Sold items are not deleted - they remain in the database with `Sold` status
+- Sold items are not deleted - they remain in the database with `Vendido` status
-- Returned items are kept with `Returned` status
+- Returned items are kept with `Devolvido` status
 - Soft-deleted items are kept for audit purposes
 - Data is retained for minimum **5 years** for fiscal compliance